Bond yields slip with oil as Draghi re-affirms policy rethink

 ECB policymaker Ewald Nowotny warned that inflation might turn negative in the months ahead, while Draghi said that inflation dynamics are tangibly weaker than the ECB had expected at the end of 2015.

-The ECB's favoured gauge of market inflation expectations, the five-year, five-year breakeven forward, fell below 1.50 percent for the first time since January 2015.

-The rate, which shows where markets expect 2026 euro zone inflation forecasts to be in 2021, is well below the ECB's target of near 2 percent.

-Money markets price in two 10 basis point cuts this year to the ECB's deposit rate, currently -0.30 percent, with the first expected at the ECB's March meeting, which Draghi has said will include a review of its policies.
+Money markets are pricing in two further 10 basis point cuts this year to the ECB's deposit rate, currently -0.30 percent, with the first expected at the ECB's March meeting, which Draghi has said will include a review of its policies.

-"The more turbulent the market gets between now and March, the more significant the action we're likely to get from the ECB," said Chris Scicluna, head of economic research at Daiwa Capital Markets.
+"What is clear is that between now and the March meeting it is going to be data-dependant.
+It is all going to be about the macro factors," UBS strategist Nishay Patel said.

-UBS said that as well as a rate cut, markets are pricing in an increase in the ECB's monthly bond-buying of 10-11 billion euros from 60 billion euros at present.
+As well as a rate cut, UBS calculates that markets are pricing in an increase in the ECB's monthly bond-buying of 10-11 billion euros from 60 billion euros at present.

-German 10-year bond yields -- the bloc's benchmark -- fell 4 bps to 0.31 percent, recovering from a late surge on Monday to move back towards a nine-month low of 0.24 percent.
+German 10-year bond yields -- the bloc's benchmark -- fell 3 bps to 0.32 percent, recovering from a late surge on Monday to move back towards a nine-month low of 0.24 percent.
+All euro zone equivalents were down between 1 bps and 3 bps.

+Nowotny said on Monday that he hoped markets would take a more rational approach in March after excessive expectations for policy action in December.

+Euro zone yields rose sharply after the ECB's meeting in early December, largely because investors were disappointed the ECB had not increased its monthly bond purchases.

+"The ECB is not going to under-deliver this time as they have seen that the last message was not clear and they will not want to make the same mistake again," Aviva's head of euro sovereign rates Geoffroy Lenoir said.

-Some analysts warned a sharp rally in Bunds, which pushed yields down more than 15 bps last week, may soon be reversed.
+But others are warning a sharp rally in Bunds, which pushed yield down more than 15 bps last week, may soon be reversed.

 "It would seem that the bulls are gradually running out of breath after the veritable marathon they have run over the past week.
 A number of technical indicators are quietly urging that a correction is urgently called for," DZ Bank analyst Birgit Frigge said.